reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 * `spring-cloud-starter-aws` provides core AWS Cloud dependencies such as `spring-cloud-aws-context` and `spring-cloud-aws-autoconfiguration`.
 * Out of the box `spring-cloud-aws-context` provides support for Memcached but for Redis, it needs Spring Data Redis dependency.
 * Spring Data Redis gives us access to Spring Cache abstraction, and also [Lettuce](https://lettuce.io/) which is a popular Redis client.
-* `spring-cloud-aws-autoconfiguration` also needs `aws-java-sdk-elasticache` dependency to fetch ElastiCache cluster descriptions.

 `spring-cloud-aws-autoconfiguration` glues everything together and configures a `CacheManager` which is required by Spring Cache abstraction to provide caching services to the application.